3D-Belief/3d-belief/README.md

 ## Evaluation

-To evaluate on 3D-Core and the short episodes of SPOC, please follow the instructions below.
+To evaluate on 3D-CORE and the short SPOC object-navigation episodes, please follow the instructions below.
 See [Example Evaluation Results](RESULTS.md) for a reference of the results produced.

 ### Object Navigation (AI2-THOR)